ISCHEMIC STROKE / PREVENTION

 - in the ACST trial, the benefit was relatively small in patients > 75 years (ARR 3.3%/5 years)

-- for asymptomatic stenoses, a higher mortality rate was reported in patients >75 years compared to those <75 years of age [Rajamani, 2013]
+- for asymptomatic stenoses, a higher mortality rate was reported in patients >75 years compared to those <75 years [Rajamani, 2013]

 - in the ACAS trial, age > 80 years was a contraindication